PatrickNercessian/Liquidation-Scraper/README.md

   - Progress Bars based on either proxy gathering, lot gathering, or lot-amazon calculations (maybe add some cool sounds)
   - Pause, Stop, Resume buttons for each task
   - Be able to view current state (list of proxies, gathered lots, calculated lots)
+  - Be able to choose sites and search critera when searching lots
   - Lot Calculation Results should be very intuitive: Easy profit numbers, best items listed first, links to manifests and amazon listings, click on lots/items to expand their info
   - Maybe use a third-party String comparison algorithm to check how similar the titles